szilvia-csernus/map-it/README.md

 # Data

 The main data source for this project is [Mapbox's country-boundaries-v1](https://studio.mapbox.com/tilesets/mapbox.country-boundaries-v1) tileset.
 The tileset's countries and territories are defined in the ISO 3166-1 country code standard, including alternate worldviews.
 I filter for some of the conflicting worldviews to avoid ambiguity.
 Data in this tileset is based on information obtained from officially recognized local or international entities.
 The displayed country boundaries and the identification of countries / territories are coming from this dataset.
+<br><br><br>

+# User Experience (UX)

+## Site Owner's Goals

+* The game should test the players' knowledge of the world's countries.
+* The game should be visually appealing.
+* It should give simple, clear instructions.
+* The countries should be visually distinguishable.
+* It should include animations to raise interest.
+* It should be interactive.
+* Player should be given feedback about the chosen country.
+* High scores should be retained in the browser if settings allow.
+* The game should look well and run on a wide range of devices.

+## Players' Goals

+* The game should be fun to play.
+* Countries should be colourful and easy to recognise.
+* The rules should be easy to follow.
+* It should give feedback about the chosen country.
+* It should retain high scores.
+* The game should look well and run on a wide range of devices.

 <br><br>